 - any structures that could affect water flow, for example bridges, embankments

 - existing site levels

 Check with your local planning authority if you also need to show your site in relation to its surroundings.

 If you do, you’ll have to put site levels in relation to the Ordnance Datum (the height above average sea level).
 You may be able to find Ordnance Datum information from the Ordnance Survey.
 If not, you’ll need to pay for a land survey carried out by a qualified surveyor.

 Assess what the risk would be to your development if there was a flood.
-Consider flooding from other sources (eg surface water drains, a canal) as well as from rivers and the sea.
+Consider flooding from other sources (for example surface water drains, a canal) as well as from rivers and the sea.